yss2333/Jay_Song/README.md

    * <a href="https://github.com/yss2333/Sejun-Song/blob/main/Statistical%20Investigation%20%26%20Data%20Analysis.pdf](https://github.com/yss2333/Sejun-Song/blob/main/Regression%20Modeling%20Project%20-%20Real%20Estate%20Sales.pdf"> Real Estate Sales Analysis </a>:
         To determine the effect of social media usage on students’ academic performance and mental health according to various factors which gives an insight about the statistical analysis using <b>R</b>.

-- <u>Web Scrapping<u> :

-   * <a href="https://github.com/ayshanaji/Data-Analytics-Portfolio-EduBridge/tree/main/Projects/Wikipedia-WebScraping"> Web Scrapping </a> :
-    Main purpose is to scrap the data about the countries and its population.

 ## Certificates
 - **Google Data Analytics Professional Certificate**
 	* [Analyze Data to Answer Questions](https://www.coursera.org/account/accomplishments/certificate/UQEXTBFE97RR)